CleanHaus/cleanhaus.static/README.md

 # clean.haus.static
-For serving static pages as a solution for now
+For serving static pages as a solution for now; pointed from r53; waiting for dns and tls to finish